All You Need to Know About Inspiring CASTLE GARDENS LISBURN – Northern Ireland

 Restoration & Refurbishments

-Recently, Lisburn City Council has restored the upper 19th century gardens and the 17th century terraces, with grant aid from the Heritage Lottery Fund worth of £6 million.
-This refurbishment preserved the gardens for the future generations.
-A WWII Air Raid shelter was converted into an education center for school and community use.
+Recently, Lisburn City Council has restored the upper 19th-century gardens and the 17th-century terraces, with grant aid from the Heritage Lottery Fund worth of £6 million.
+This refurbishment preserved the gardens for future generations.
+A WWII Air Raid shelter was converted into an education centre for school and community use.

-In this regard, Councillor Allan Ewart, Chairman of Lisburn Historic Quarter Partnership, spoke of this achievement and said:
+In this regard, Councillor Allan Ewart, Chairman of Lisburn Historic Quarter Partnership, spoke of this achievement and how this place is manifesting Irish history.
+He said:

 “It is a privilege to have this wonderful space right in the heart of our City.
 As part of the Lisburn Historic Quarter Strategy, we aim to encourage more visitors and add vibrancy to the Historic Quarter with Castle Gardens as the jewel in the crown.
 Continuing to achieve the Green Flag Award status secures the status of the park as a quality attraction for all to enjoy.”